BryanEddy5/Framework/README.md

 ## Distributed Caching - Redis
 Webcore utilizes [StackExchange.Redis](https://stackexchange.github.io/StackExchange.Redis/) as a redis client for caching.
 This is hidden behind the `IDistributedCache` interface.
-The wrapper for service registration will set the implementation of `IDistributedCache` to `MemoryDistributedCache` when the .Net Core environment is set to `Development` to allow for developers to quickly setup their local development environment by using in memory caching when the application is run locally.
+The wrapper for service registration will set the implementation of `IDistributedCache` to `MemoryDistributedCache` when the environment variable `USE_IN_MEMORY_CACHE` is set to `"true"` (or literally any value) to allow for developers to quickly setup their local development environment by using in memory caching when the application is run locally.
 Here are the steps outlined to leverage this library.
 1. [Create the appsettings configuration](example/src/WebApi/appsettings.json#L56)